celo-org/docs/docs/community/celo-sage/tutorial-structure.md

 description: Tutorial Structure to be followed for Celo Sage Tutorials
 ---

-# 🌱 Tutorial Structure for Celo Sage Tutorials
+# 🌱 Structure for Celo Sage Tutorials

 ## Introduction